Comparison & Differences Between Capacitor, SuperCapacitor & Battery

 - The capacitors have high leakage current compared to a battery.

-- The size of the battery is comparatively small as compared to capacitor considering they have same charge capacity.
+- The size of the battery is comparatively small as compared to the capacitor considering they have the same charge capacity.

 - Batteries have limited life cycles of approximately 500 while the capacitors have longer life cycles.